I tried running After Effects with AWS Deadline Cloud's CMF + my own S3 conda channel

 Overall Flow

 Phase 1.
-AWS Resource Construction
+AWS Resource Setup

 Phase 2.
 Obtaining the AE Binary and Uploading to S3

 In this verification, an Adobe account was only required at this stage.
-It was confirmed that no Adobe sign-in prompt appears when rendering on the Render Worker.
+It was confirmed that no Adobe sign-in prompt appears when executing rendering on the Render Worker.

 Phase 3.
 Building the conda Package and Placing It in the S3 Channel

 Phase 4.
-Render Worker EC2 Setup
+Setting Up the Render Worker EC2

-A Render Worker EC2 (Windows Server 2022) is launched, and Python 3.11, Worker Agent, py-rattler, Git for Windows, and ae_render_only_node.txt under Administrator Documents are installed in sequence. py-rattler is version-pinned to >=0.18,<0.19.
-The 0.19 series did not match the API calls on the Queue Environment side, so the 0.18 series was adopted in this verification.
+The Render Worker EC2 (Windows Server 2022) is launched, and Python 3.11, Worker Agent, py-rattler, Git for Windows, and ae_render_only_node.txt under the Administrator Documents folder are installed in order. py-rattler is version-pinned to >=0.18,<0.19.
+The 0.19 series was incompatible with API calls on the Queue Environment side, so the 0.18 series was adopted in this verification.
 When registering the Worker Agent service, run_jobs_as_agent_user=true in worker.toml is enabled, and the Worker Agent service is restarted to join the Fleet in IDLE state.

-Phase 5. macOS Submitter Setup
+Phase 5.
+Setting Up the macOS Submitter

 Phase 6.
 Job Submission and Verification